I paint to tell stories…

 Social confinements, sexuality, and gender politics concerning mostly women, minorities, and social disparity, have since the beginning been of my interest.

 Living in Italy for almost two decades has inevitablely affected my work and choice of subject matter.
-The art of the Renaissance in particular, so present in Florence has had a very strong impact on me: the theatricality and beautiful portraits, not to mention the fabulous beauty and use of colors.
+The art of the Renaissance in particular, so present in Florence has had a very strong impact on me: the theatricality and beautiful portraits, the fabulous use of colors especially in the mural paintings.
 Furthermore, the presence of the catholic moral values so very rooted in this society together with the demands and expectations of that being a wife and a mother has afflicted my subject matter to a large extent not to mention the the underlying hippocracy and the juxtaposition of the madonna and the whore.

 The people I select for my paintings can be people I know, but mostly I seek them out, putting myself at times in situations where I do meet minorities like visiting elder homes or hanging out in public places where minorities gather.
 Combining my impressions and drawings with the photos I take I begin to transform the chosen person into something else, but certain ideas are already taking place in the drawing process where I pick up different energies and images.
 In the end, the person I portray figures as an actor in a personal social, religious, or political comment.

 The passion for drawing concerns also the nude body… and even though many times they are thought of as a study or preliminary work for my paintings, as well as my portraits, many of them become valid works in themselves.
-Africa and African people have always been of interest, I am attracted to the history of their continent, their personal stories, their physiognomy, and their black skin.
-Now the males being of a certain sexual image to many women and envied by many Italian / European men for their larger attributes I began to pick out male models for my nude drawings as a comment on this idea.
+Africa and African people have always been of interest, I am attracted to the history of their continent, theirs personal stories, their physiognomy, and their black skin.
+Now, because the black males represent a certain sexual desire to many women and are envied by many Italian / European men for their larger attributes I began to pick out male models for my nude drawings as a comment on this idea.
 I wanted ( and still do) to give a female view of desire in juxtaposition with the ever-male artistic occupation of rendering nude women in their paintings.

 As a Painter, I prefer to work with acrylics, watercolors, and ink, because they are more immediate and fit my character better.
 I do though turn to oils once in a while if it suits that particular painting better, and also because the acrylic paint has some limitations in depth and articulation.